• Skip to primary navigation

 Combine pasta, salami, cheese, bell pepper, tomatoes, and olives.

-2 - In a large bowl, combine the cooled pasta, salami, cheese, bell pepper, tomatoes, and olives.
+STEP 2 - Combine the cooled pasta, salami, cheese, bell pepper, tomatoes, and olives in a large mixing bowl.
 Toss until everything is well incorporated.

 Undressed pasta salad in a large bowl.